HaxeFoundation/code-cookbook/assets/content/cookbook/Other/adding-static-methods-to-existing-classes.md

 [tags]: / "static-extension"

-# Adding Static Methods to Existing Classes
+# Adding static methods to existing classes

-Haxe allows you to add static methods to existing classes (eg. `Math`) via the Static Extensions feature.
+Haxe allows you to add static methods to existing classes (eg. `Math`) via the static extensions feature.
 The "secret sauce" is to specify the first parameter of the extension as `Class<X>` where `X` is the class you want to add static methods to (eg. `Math`), and to make the method public.

 Here's a class with a static method that adds a `randomBetween(a, b)` method to `Math`: